 The angle of your wheels can become skewed over time causing various changes to your driving experience.

 Do you notice your vehicle pulls or drifts to one side when you let go of the steering wheel while driving?
-This is a warning sign your vehicle could be out of alignment.
+This is a sign your vehicle could be out of alignment.

 When your vehicle wheel alignment is not set correctly, your vehicles wheels are effectively fighting the road in order to keep the car on a straight path.
 This increased friction causes your vehicle to use more fuel.

-Roads are not built flat, therefore a correct wheel alignment will set your vehicle up to suit the condition you drive in, Optimizing performance and handling.
+Roads are not built flat, therefore a correct wheel alignment will set your vehicle up to suit the condition you drive in, optimizing performance and handling.

 Incorrect caster angles can cause unsettling vibrations through your vehicle, like the vibrations you feel when you push a shopping trolley with the wheels pointed backwards.

-A quick indicator that your wheel alignment is out is that your steering wheel is not dead Centre at 12 o'clock when your vehicle is driving straight.
+A quick indicator that your wheel alignment is out is that your steering wheel is not dead centre at 12 o'clock when your vehicle is driving straight.